radar/guides/gems-with-extensions.md

 * [my_malloc](https://github.com/rubygems/guides/tree/my_malloc) contains the
   source for this extension with some additional comments.
-* [README.EXT][README.EXT] describes in greater detail how to build extensions in ruby
+* [extension.rdoc][extension.rdoc] describes in greater detail how to build extensions in ruby
 * [MakeMakefile][mkmf.rb] contains documentation for mkmf.rb, the library
   extconf.rb uses to detect ruby and C library features
 * [rake-compiler][rake-compiler] integrates building C and Java extensions into